code-warrior/the-modular-grid-presentation/the-modular-grid-presentation.md

 ### [fit] Sass Variables

-Let’s use 60 pixels for the column:
+Let’s use 60 pixels for the column, but, of course, you can define your own pixel width for columns:

 ```scss
 $grid--column-width: 60px;